camswcraft/camswcraft.github.io/README.md

 ## Pre-requisites

 0. [Fork this repository](https://github.com/camswcraft/camswcraft.github.io/fork) on GitHub.
 1. Install Ruby 1.9.3 or higher.
-(1.9.3 is recommended on Windows).
+(1.9.3 is recommended if you're [running Ruby on Windows](http://rubyinstaller.org/downloads/)).
 2. Ensure you can run `gem` and `rake` from the command line.

 ## Getting started